-Here’s the second edition of First Watch!
+Here’s the second edition of Weekly TV Roundup!
 I originally watched the second episode the same night as the premiere.
 Due to my rambling and such, I broke it into two parts!

 Plots For The Week: